Robust, randomized preconditioning for kernel ridge regression: Background and comparisons with other preconditioners

 \krill is inspired by the \emph{sketch-and-precondition} approach for solving overdetermined least-squares problems \cite[\S10.5]{MT20a}.
-In sketch and precondition, we use a random embedding to approximate the matrix appearing in the normal equations, and the approximate matrix serves as a preconditioner for solving the least-squares problem.
+In sketch-and-precondition, we use a random embedding to approximate the matrix appearing in the normal equations, and the approximation serves as a preconditioner for solving the least-squares problem.
 Sketch-and-precondition was first proposed in \cite{RT08} and later refined in \cite{AMT10,meng2014lsrn,clarkson2017low,lacotte2021fast,meier2022randomized}.
-It has been applied with several different embeddings \cite[\S\S8--9]{MT20a}, but the empirical comparisons of \cite[Fig.~1]{DM21} suggest the sparse sign embedding is the most efficient. \krill differs from classical sketch-and-precondition because the embedding is applied to the Gram matrix term $\mat{A}(:,\set{S})\mat{A}(\set{S},:)$ but not the regularization term $\mu \mat{A}(\set{S},\set{S})$.
-Even so, \krill is motivated by the same random embedding ideas and its analysis follows the same pattern as sketch-and-precondition.
+It has been applied with several different embeddings \cite[\S\S8--9]{MT20a}, but the empirical comparisons of \cite[Fig.~1]{DM21} suggest the sparse sign embedding is most efficient.

+\krill differs from classical presentations of sketch-and-precondition because the embedding is applied to the Gram matrix term $\mat{A}(\set{S},:)\mat{A}(:,\set{S})$ but not the regularization term $\mu \mat{A}(\set{S},\set{S})$.
+This idea of ``partial sketching'' appears in \cite{pilanci2017newton,murray2022}, and it improves the accuracy of the approximation.
+Notwithstanding this difference, \krill is motivated by the same ideas as classical sketch-and-precondition and its analysis follows the same patterns.